mer-hybris/hadk.sailfishos.org/android.rst

 * Check the value of ``TARGET_KERNEL_CONFIG`` under
   $ANDROID_ROOT/device/$VENDOR/\*/BoardConfig\*.mk

-* Double-check which defconfig is taken when you're building kernel, e.g.: make  -C kernel/lge/hammerhead ... cyanogenmod_hammerhead_defconfig
+* Examine the output of `make bootimage` for which defconfig is taken when you're building kernel, e.g.:
+  ``make  -C kernel/lge/hammerhead ... cyanogenmod_hammerhead_defconfig``

 * Check CM kernel's commit history of the ``arch/arm/configs`` folder, look for defconfig

-First get rid of ``ERROR`` flags, then take care of ``WARNING`` ones if you're extra picky and/or your kernel still compiles fine.
+If you are in a rush, get rid only of ``ERROR`` cases first, but don't forget to come back to the ``WARNING`` ones too.
 After you'll have applied the needed changes, re-run ``make hybris-boot`` and re-verify.
 Lather, rinse, repeat :) Run also ``make hybris-recovery`` in the end when no more errors.